SAP/spartacus-docs/_pages/dev/features/asm.md

 #### Customizing cors configuration

-Cors configurations are customized by overriding the defaults via your `local.properties` file.
+Cors configurations are customized by overriding the default configuration via your `local.properties` file.

-Since configurations are _overridden_ in local.properties, if you want to add a configuration element, you need to add all the defaults in addition to the new element.
+Since configurations are _overridden_ in local.properties, if you want to add a configuration element without losing the default value, you need to add all the defaults in addition to the new element.
 For example, to add 'my-new-header' in the allowed header list in addition to the default ones, you need to add this in local.properties:

 ```
 corsfilter.assistedservicewebservices.allowedHeaders=origin content-type accept authorization my-new-header.